Optimizing with WP-CLI

-In some cases, you will need to install it first, if your webhost doesn't provide it by default.
-When you download it, the file is named wp-cli.phar, and the most basic usage is to run it as-is:
+In some cases, you will need to install WP-CLI first, if your web host doesn't provide it by default.
+When you download it, the file is usually named wp-cli.phar, and the most basic usage is to run it as-is:

 php wp-cli.phar --info